 OIC and oneM2M mechanisms used to achieve Data Synchronization and Access Control is specified in more details in clauses 6.5 and 6.7.

-These following sub-clauses specify the sequences of operations involved for each type of supported oneM2M requests following the general procedures specified in clause 10 of TS-001 2[2] (CREATE, RETRIEVE, UPDATE, DELETE) as used within the context of the interworking for this present document.
+These following clauses specify the sequences of operations involved for each type of supported oneM2M requests following the general procedures specified in clause 10 of TS-001 [2] (CREATE, RETRIEVE, UPDATE, DELETE) as used within the context of the interworking for this present document.

 6.4.4 Retrieve Procedure